6 Signs Your Job Is Making You Unwell

 Nobody needs a sleepless night prior to work and if your inability to sleep is a result of work related anxieties playing on your mind, you might need to seek advice from a healthcare professional.

 Stress is one of the main causes of chronic insomnia and poor sleeping habits such as irregular bedtimes and an uncomfortable sleeping environment will only exacerbate the problem.
-Set yourself a regular bedtime routine and avoid being on personal devices too late into the evening.
+Set yourself a regular bedtime routine and avoid being on personal devices too late into the evening to effectively beat stress and drastically improve your life.
+A lack of sleep could also lead to frequent headaches and a lack of energy.

 Heightened anxiety and emotions

+If you are finding yourself feeling anxious about situations that wouldn’t normally phase you, consider whether the stress you are feeling could be stemming from your job.
 Whilst most jobs can lead to some sort of workplace stress at some point throughout your career, it is not right if this feeling starts to take over your personal life too.

 Symptoms of anxiety could present themselves as constant worrying, overthinking, paranoia, losing interest in things you are normally passionate about or decreased productivity.